foscraft/CLEVERTECH/README.md

     The goal is to create a solution that is not only correct but also well-organized and easy to understand.

 This problem covers aspects of file I/O, string parsing, data manipulation, and user interaction.
 It assesses the candidate's ability to design a solution for a real-world problem and implement it using Python.

+#### 2. Problem Title: Finding Common Elements in Two Arrays

+Problem Description:

+You are given two arrays of integers, arr1 and arr2.
+Write a Python function that finds and returns an array containing the common elements between the two arrays.
+The order of elements in the resulting array should be the same as they appear in the first array (arr1).